Last Updated on February 16, 2023 by Editorial Team

 In preschool days, you introduce tools like board games, manipulatives, or charts to tell the kids about numbers.
 Remember telling them about numbers using balls and tiles?
 This is nothing but teaching number sense to kids.

 Moving further, you can now group these things to give an introduction to multiplication.
-You can make a group of balls in sets of three’s and tell them about various ways to reach the answer to a multiplication problem, say 3 x 5.
+You can make a group of balls in sets of threes and tell them about various ways to reach the answer to a multiplication problem, say 3 x 5.

 Let’s try to understand by using the examples of balls mentioned above.
-When you are making groups of balls in sets of three, you are actually telling the kids what does 3 x 5 look like in reality, and how they will get 15.
+When you are making groups of balls in sets of three, you are actually telling the kids what 3 x 5 looks like in reality, and how they will get 15.
 This is what focusing on process means.
 Instead of using rote learning, you are telling the process.
 This is sure to stay with them for a long time.

 3. Giving them math practice to find the proficiency level in applying strategies